CDSoft/pp/README.md

 -   case sensitive (i.e.: `!my_macro` and `!My_Macro` are different macros)
 -   made of letters, digits and underscores (`a-zA-Z0-9_`)

+User macros starting with `_` are not listed in macros lists and help texts.

 To get the value of a variable you just have to write its name after a '`!`'.
 Macros can be given arguments.
 Each argument is enclosed in parenthesis, curly braces or square brackets.
 For instance, the macro `foo` with two arguments can be called as `!foo(x)(y)`, `!foo{x}{y}` or even `!foo[x][y]`.
 Mixing brackets, braces and parenthesis within a single macro is not allowed: all parameters must be enclosed within the same type of delimiters.
 This helps ending a list of arguments in some edge cases: